 The Final Verdict: D for DOG POOP!

-My real thought about this film, is probably one of the weakest films of the series.
+My real thought about this film, is the second weakest film of the series.
+Seed Of Chucky is much worse.
 If you want to prep up for Cult Of Chucky, try to give a watch because all of the Chucky films are officially canon including Bride & Seed.